PLEASE NOTE:

 About James

-James is a yoga teacher and researcher who's practised yoga for over 23 years.
-He holds an MA in Traditions of Yoga & Meditation from SOAS, University of London, where he continues to study postgraduate Sanskrit.
+James is a yoga teacher & researcher who's practised yoga for 24 years.
+He holds an MA in Traditions of Yoga & Meditation from SOAS, University of London, where he specialised in premodern yoga.

 Signup to receive James' free newsletter